Cation-exchange capacity: Typical values

 The cation-exchange capacity of a soil is determined by its constituent materials, which can vary greatly in their individual CEC values.
 CEC is therefore dependent on parent materials from which the soil developed, and the conditions under which it developed.
 These factors are also important for determining soil pH, which has a major influence on CEC.

 Base saturation

 Base saturation expresses the percentage of potential CEC occupied by the cations Ca2+, Mg2+, K+ or Na+.
 These are traditionally termed "base cations" because they are non-acidic, although they are not bases in the usual chemical sense.
 Base saturation provides an index of soil weathering and reflects the availability of exchangeable cationic nutrients to plants.

 Anion-exchange capacity

-Positive charges of soil minerals can retain anions by the same principle as cation exchange.
+Positive charges of soil minerals can retain anions using the same principle as cation exchange.
 The surfaces of kaolinite, allophane and iron and aluminium oxides often carry positive charges.
-In most soils the cation-exchange capacity is much greater than the anion-exchange capacity, but the opposite can occur in highly weathered soils, such as ferralsols (oxisols).
+In most soils the cation-exchange capacity is much greater than the anion-exchange capacity.
+Still, the opposite can occur in highly weathered soils, such as ferralsols (oxisols).